quackduck/cool/README.md

 Never let the heat slow your Mac down again.

+Note: Cool is still in beta because I've heard of some possible bugs.
+Cool is still perfectly safe and can cause no damage (the absolute worst case is that you have to reset the SMC).

 Cool is a fan control CLI that lets you cool your CPU to any temperature you'd like.
 Cool also displays a chart of the temperature changes, a chart of fan speed changes and much more.
 It reduced the CPU temperature from 97 to 75 in just 1 minute and 10 seconds on a MacBook Air 2017.

 [![asciicast](https://asciinema.org/a/400179.svg)](https://asciinema.org/a/400179?speed=2)